An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 The DRE is a physical examination.
 The doctor inserts a gloved and lubricated finger into the patient's rectum and feels the prostate for bumps or other abnormalities.

-The concern is that routine screening for early detection of tumors may lead to invasive and unnecessary treatment.
-The consensus is that the test is not helpful for asymptomatic men who are at an average risk for prostate cancer.
+The concern is that routine screening for early detection of tumors may lead to invasive and unnecessary treatment for men who would otherwise die from other causes.
+The general consensus is that screening should be an individual’s decision based on personal preferences and risk of developing prostate cancer.

 Prostate cancer is the most common internal cancer in men in the United States.
 Prostate cancer forms in the prostate gland, and can sometimes be felt on digital rectal examination.
 This is one of the purposes of the digital rectal exam.